cocoltre/cocoltre.github.io/postlevel.md

   style="border:none;">
 </iframe>

-We can also visualize the features kept by each ranking, and some different unions of features.
+We can also visualize the features kept by each ranking per group, and some different unions of features.

 For instance, if we take:
 - the top-20 features from the univariate ranking, and
-- the top-20 features from forward selection, their union gives 33 features (because 7 features are shared, so it’s 20 + 20 − 7).
+- the top-20 features from forward selection,
+their union gives 33 features (because 7 features are shared, so it’s 20 + 20 − 7).

 <iframe